petterssonb/portfolio-project/README.md

 ### **Data Flow**:
 1. **ESP32 → Raspberry Pi (via Bluetooth):**
-   - The ESP32 collects environmental data (e.g., temperature, humidity) and transmits it to the Raspberry Pi over Bluetooth.
+   - The ESP32 operates as a BLE server, collecting environmental data (e.g., temperature, humidity) and broadcasting it via notifications.
+The Raspberry Pi, acting as a BLE client, subscribes to these notifications to receive real-time updates.

 2. **Raspberry Pi → AWS IoT Core:**
    - The Raspberry Pi processes the incoming data and securely publishes it to AWS IoT Core using MQTTS.